Skip to content

 Is It Hard to Get Into Lenoir Community College?
 Acceptance Rate & Requirements

 Lenoir Community College, located in Kinston, North Carolina, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 33%.
+The graduation rate is roughly 33%.

 Can I Afford It?